rvbabera/MCP23017/README.md

 # MCP23017

-This Code Shows Hoe to interact with a GPIO extender MCP23017 with i2c communication.
+This Code Shows How to interact with a GPIO extender MCP23017 with i2c communication.

 In This I have used regiter addresses to control the external GPIO.
 MCP23017 IC provides 2 8-bit IO Banks or you c an use these two as one 16-bit
 IO bank.